lmc2179/lmc2179.github.io/drafts/causalimpact.md

  * Interest rate
  * Other global factors, which also affected similar countries

- We can put these together in a DAG with dagitty
+ We can double check out logic by putting these together in a DAG with dagitty

 We're going to create an predicted counterfactual